kapilmogre1998/star-wars/README.md

-# Star-Wars
+## Star-Wars
 It is a fictional characters of the original film Star Wars franchise created by George Lucas.

 ### Features:
-1. Implemented Debouncing
+1. Implemented Debouncing in search bar
 2. Fetching star wars characters from API.

 ### Technology used are